- 23/09/2023

 3. Valle de los Xilopalos

-Third hike you can do in the Tatacoa Desert is in the Valle de los Xilopalos.
+The third hike you can do in the Tatacoa Desert is in the Valle de los Xilopalos.
 This is the furthest away from Villavieja.
 Also here, the trail starts at a viewpoint.
 While the rock formations here are not as spectacular as in the Red and Grey Desert, the track offers some fascinating narrow gorges which make the place special.
-Also, less tourists seem to go there, giving you the opportunity to explore the area alone, if you are lucky.
-Hiking the Xilopalos Trail takes one to two hours.

 4. Stargazing

 - Observatorio Astronomico Astrosur lies in the Tatacoa Desert.
-While the light pollution there is minimal, it only offers tours in Spanish.
+While the light pollution is minimal, it only offers tours in Spanish.

 You can and should negotiate the tuk-tuk price when heading to the observatory near Villavieja.
 The ride is only 7 minutes, but they often quote a higher price, stating that the driver will wait throughout your tour.
-However, in reality, they don’t remain there for the entire duration but return to Villavieja until your tour concludes.
+However, they don’t remain there for the entire duration but return to Villavieja until your tour concludes.

 How to get to the Tatacoa Desert?